A Kanban Team and Their Contracts with Partners

-From software development, we know that it is good to describe the behaviour of an interface as a form of contract between client and service, using example scenarios and assertions, deliberate discovery, behaviour driven development, TDD, Design by Contract, whatever.
+From software development, we know that it is good to describe the behavior of an interface as a form of contract between client and service, using example scenarios and assertions, deliberate discovery, Behavior-Driven-Development (BDD), Test-Driven Development TDD, Design by Contract, whatever.
 Can this be done with process policies in Kanban, too?

 In this session, I’d like to discuss questions like these: